recp/AssetKit/README.md

 # Notes
 - I'm working hard to finish this lib, I'll update README when finished, for now <b>DON'T USE THIS LIB UNTIL FINISHED</b>
-- Don't create pull requests for now, if you really want first contact me because I may work on the feature you want or I've an planned with an architecture to do that
+- Don't create pull requests for now, if you really want first contact me because I may work on the feature you want or I've  planned it with an architecture to do that